manishmadugula/Notes/SystemDesign/Notes.md

 # Optimistic Lock vs Pessimistic Lock

 ## Pessimistic Lock
+- This approach assumes that conflicting operations happen more frequently (that's why it's called pessimistic).
+Since the conflicts are common, this approach makes use of locks to prevent conflicting operations from executing, assuming that there is no significant overhead from their usage.
 - Usual file locking mechanism, where if one thread/process acquires the lock, no one is allowed to update the locked file till the process with the lock/mutex releases the lock
 - Used in db and log read write.
 - It holds on to resources, no other concurrent actors can modify.
 - Useful when more conflicts are there.
+- Suceptible to deadlocks.
+- Read Lock/Shared Lock -> Concurrent Process can read but can't write
+- Write Lock/Exclusive Lock -> Concurrent Process can't read not write.
+- Widely known algo for pessimestic lock is 2 Phase Locking (Not to be confused with 2 Phase Commit in Distributed Transaction).

 ## Optimistic Lock
 - It is lock based on version number.
 The process/thread/person first reads both data and version number, he does processing on data and when he goes back to write the updated information, he checks if the version number is same as the time he read the data, if yes he writes the data and increments the version number, else someone else already updated the original data after it has been first read by the process.